tendermint/tendermint/ansible/README.md

 If you need to connect to the nodes as root but your local username is different, use the ansible option `-u root` to tell ansible to connect to the servers and authenticate as the root user.

 If you secured your server and you need to `sudo` for root access, use the the `-b` or `--become` option to tell ansible to sudo to root after connecting to the server.
-In the Terraform-DigitalOcean example, if you created the ec2-user (or if you are simply on Amazon AWS), you need to add the options `-u ec2-user -b` to ansible to tell it to connect as the ec2-user and then sudo to root to run the playbook.
+In the Terraform-DigitalOcean example, if you created the ec2-user by adding the `noroot=true` option (or if you are simply on Amazon AWS), you need to add the options `-u ec2-user -b` to ansible to tell it to connect as the ec2-user and then sudo to root to run the playbook.

 ### DigitalOcean
 ```
 DO_API_TOKEN="<The API token received from DigitalOcean>"
 TF_VAR_TESTNET_NAME="testnet-servers"
-ansible-playbook -i inventory/digital_ocean.py install-basecoin.yml
+ansible-playbook -i inventory/digital_ocean.py install.yml -e service=basecoin
 ```

 ### Amazon AWS